isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/Readme.md

 1. You can create a new Power BI report in Fabric by either clicking "New report" in the Data model view, clicking "Create report" from the ellipse in the Workspace view of the dataset, or by connecting to the Fabric Lakehouse using Power BI Desktop.
 2. You can also use "Analyze in Excel" from the ellipse next to the dataset in the Fabric Workspace.
-3. A video walking you through these steps can be found here: Click Here

-### Step 5: Connect the Power BI Report to your Lakehouse
-1. Download a copy of the Power BI Report template form this repo at [analytics-bi-directlake-warehouse-starschema](./CMS%20Medicare%20Part%20D%20Star%20Schema%20Template.pbix)
+3. You can use the existing report template by downloading a copy of the Power BI Report template form the file in this repo at [analytics-bi-directlake-warehouse-starschema](./CMS%20Medicare%20Part%20D%20Star%20Schema%20Template.pbix)
-2. Open the file using Power BI Desktop
+4. Open the file using Power BI Desktop
-3. Connect to your Fabric Lakehouse
+5. Connect to your Fabric Lakehouse
-4. Publish the Power BI report to your Fabric Workspace
+6. Publish the Power BI report to your Fabric Workspace